Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

     }
 ```

-**Note: The [`call`](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) keyword also used in the assmbly code block is  used to submit a real contract call transaction to the node.
+**Note: The [`call`](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) keyword, also used in the assembly code block, is  used to submit a real contract call transaction to the node.
 Here is a more in-depth read on the [call method](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) and [call parameters](https://docs.fuel.network/docs/fuels-ts/contracts/call-parameters/)**

-### Unlocking all Votes
+### Unlocking All Votes

 This function unlocks the votes of a member once a proposal's voting period has elapsed.
-Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the Dao's ecosystem.
+Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the DAO's ecosystem.

-The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the Dao.
+The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the DAO.

 - It first checks if the `proposal_id` is valid in
-`let proposal = storage.proposals.get(proposal_id).try_read().unwrap();`, ensuring it corresponds to an existing proposal within the Dao.
+`let proposal = storage.proposals.get(proposal_id).try_read().unwrap();`, ensuring it corresponds to an existing proposal within the DAO.

 - It checks if the proposal's deadline has passed `require(proposal.deadline < height().as_u64(),`,`.
 If the proposal is still active, the function stops execution and raises an error indicating that the proposal is still active.